grantwinney/BlogCodeSamples/README.md

 ---

+Aug 2018:

-Now I tend to use tools like [Gist](https://gist.github.com/grantwinney) and [JsFiddle](https://jsfiddle.net/user/grantwinney/fiddles/), and then just embed the snippets in my blog posts.
+Nowadays, I tend to use tools like [Gist](https://gist.github.com/grantwinney) and [JsFiddle](https://jsfiddle.net/user/grantwinney/fiddles/), and then just embed the snippets in my blog posts.